Be sure to see the latest Diabetes Forecast magazine articles about this topic.

 Eat more!
 You don't often hear that when you have diabetes, but non-starchy vegetables are one food group where you can satisfy your appetite.

 Vegetables are full of vitamins, minerals, fiber, and phytochemicals—and with so few calories and carbohydrate, everyone can enjoy more!

 There are two main types of vegetables—starchy and non-starchy.
 For this section, we are going to focus only on the non-starchy vegetables.

 Starchy vegetables like potatoes, corn and peas are included in the "Grains and Starchy Vegetables" section because they contain more carbohydrate.

-- If using canned or frozen vegetables, look for ones that say low sodium or no salt added on the label.
+- If using canned or frozen vegetables, look for ones that say no salt added on the label.

 - As a general rule, frozen or canned vegetables in sauces are higher in both fat and sodium.

-- If using canned vegetables with sodium, drain the vegetables and rinse with water.
-Then cook the rinsed vegetables in fresh water.
-This will cut back on how much sodium is left on the vegetables.
+- If using canned vegetables with sodium, drain the vegetables and rinse with water to decrease how much sodium is left on the vegetables.

 For good health, try to eat at least 3-5 servings of vegetables a day.
 This is a minimum and more is better!
 A serving of vegetables is: